 , Love, Simon

-) made up mostly of piano tinkering that is pure Reitman/Cody.
+) made up mostly of piano tinkering and guitar layering that is pure Reitman/Cody.
 But the real sonic joy to the movie lies within the tasteful use of a handful of pop songs.
 There are a pair of songs performed by Beulahbelle (a duo consisting of actress Kaitlyn Dever and her sister Mady), one of which is a cover of the James Bond theme "You Only Live Twice" that accompanies one of the film's brilliant montage sequences.
 The Jayhawks song "Blue" also pops up in a couple of strategic places, and it's wonderful to hear.
 The coolest use of music, however, occurs in one scene where Marlo and Tully drive to New York City to go clubbing for the night and they listen to Cyndi Lauper's entire She's So Unusual

 album on the way, really illustrating how the two "Girls Just Want to Have Fun."
 The scene skips its way through the songs to compress time, so it also serves as a nice reminder of exactly how many hit songs are on that record.
 Musical soundtracks are always important components to Jason Reitman and Diablo Cody movies, and Tully